dnsimple/dnsimple-support/content/articles/transferring-domain-away.markdown

 If you have requested a domain transfer out and have not received a transfer code, please [contact us](https://dnsimple.com/contact) and include your domain name in the email.
 We'll be happy to look into it and figure out why the transfer code has not arrived.

-## 2. Start the transfer at the gaining registrar
+## 2. Starting the transfer at the gaining registrar

 Once you have the transfer code, you need to start the transfer at the gaining registrar.
 Requesting the transfer code will not automatically initiate a transfer out.

-Follow the gaining registrar instructions to start a transfer, and enther the transfer code when requested.
+Follow the gaining registrar's instructions to start a transfer, and enter the transfer code when requested.

-Please note that DNSimple has no visibility of this process, therefore you will need to contact the gaining registrar in case you need assistance.
+DNSimple does not have access to this process.
+Contact the gaining registrar if you need help with this step.

-## 3. Approve the transfer request
+## 3. Approving the transfer request

-Depending on the TLD, either the gaining registrar, the losing registrar or both may send you an email to confirm the trasfer request.
-Verify the information in the request are correct (especially the name of the destination registrar), and confirm the request.
+Depending on the TLD, either the gaining registrar, the losing registrar, or both may send you an email to confirm the trasfer request.
+Verify the information in the request is correct (especially the name of the destination registrar), and confirm the request.

-After the transfer at the new registrar is initiated, the transfer code is provided, the transfer will be initiated at the Registry level.
+After the transfer at the new registrar is initiated and the transfer code is provided, the transfer will be initiated at the Registry level.
 DNSimple has 5 days to release your domain(s) as per [ICANN Transfer policy](https://www.icann.org/resources/pages/policy-2012-03-07-en).
-The transfer will automatically be approved at the end of this period.
+The transfer will automatically be approved at the end of this 5-day period.